 - 1. The student's age. - 2.
 The student's disciplinary history. - 3.
 The student's eligibility as a student with a disability. - 4.
 The seriousness of the violation committed by the student. - 5.
 The threat posed to any student or staff. - 6.
-The likelihood that a lesser intervention would properly address the violation.
+The likelihood that a lesser intervention would properly address the violation and - 7. whether excluding the student from school is necessary to preserve the learning environment.